 For all technology-related requests, Principal Investigators must consult with the Bruin Learn Center of Excellence to ensure alignment with campus IT policies and scalability requirements.

-Proposal Review Process
+Proposal Review Process and Timeline

 Proposals received by TLC are assigned to the Catalyst Grant Educational Innovation Grants Review Committee chair to confirm they meet all requirements prior to review.
 All proposals are carefully reviewed by a committee of peers who are experienced instructors, prior grant recipients, and/or individuals with expertise in relevant areas of instructional development and education research.
 These reviewers, nominated by the Vice Provost for Teaching and Learning, are carefully chosen to ensure a knowledgeable and equitable evaluation process.
 Care is taken to make sure reviewers have no conflicts of interest with the proposal.
 The committee evaluates the proposals and makes recommendations to the Vice Provost for Teaching and Learning for consideration.
 In some cases, the committee may suggest changes to the proposed project, which will be considered in final funding decisions.
 Principal Investigators will be notified of proposal decisions via email, which may entail further consultation with TLC staff to address necessary amendments to proposal or proposal budget prior to funding transfer.